robusta-dev/holmesgpt/README.md

 <details>
 <summary>OpsGenie Integration</summary>

-Integrate with OpsGenie to automate incident investigations.
-Provide your OpsGenie credentials and specify the query to fetch incidents.
+Integrate with OpsGenie to automate alert investigations.
+Provide your OpsGenie credentials and specify the query to fetch alerts.

 ```bash
 opsgenie_api_key : "..."